Although an eating disorder causes great deterioration to physical health, it is in fact a mental health condition.

 Here at Addiction Advocates, we offer rehab referrals, providing access to leading treatments for eating disorders.
 Through our referring treatment centres, the following eating disorders can be treated.
 Please also be aware that additional mental health conditions and behavioural problems can also be worked through.

 - Anorexia nervosa

 - Body dysmorphic disorder

 - Atypical eating disorder

-If you are suffering with any of the above disorders, please feel comfortable to reach out to our team.
-We can run through all available eating disorder treatment options, while discussing your current mental health.
+If you are suffering from any of the above disorders, please feel comfortable reaching out to our team.
+We can run through all available eating disorder treatment options while discussing your current mental health.

 I came to you desperate, feeling so depressed and anxious.
 I left feeling hopeful and grateful and excited about life.
 I can't believe the change in just 28 days.